Ben Chandler: Early political career

-Chandler started his political career as State Auditor (per the Constitution of the Commonwealth, officially called the "Auditor of Public Accounts") from 1991 to 1995.
-In 1995, Chandler won the Attorney General of Kentucky race by a 20-point margin, making him the youngest sitting attorney general in the nation at the time.
-In 1999, Chandler was reelected to a second term as attorney general with no political opposition.
+Chandler started his political career as State Auditor (per the Constitution of the Commonwealth, officially called the "Auditor of Public Accounts") from 1992 through 1995.
+In 1995, Chandler won the Attorney General of Kentucky race by a 20-point margin, making him the nation's youngest attorney general at the time.
+In 1999, Chandler was elected to a second term as attorney general with no opposition.

 As attorney general, Chandler championed Kentucky's "No Call" list and collected thousands of dollars in fines to the state for companies that did not comply with the new law.
 Chandler also strengthened federal laws regarding the "No Call" registry.

-Also during his time as attorney general, Chandler recovered $45 million from one of Kentucky's largest insurance companies when it illegally moved funds out of state.
-This $45 million now funds the Foundation for a Healthy Kentucky.
+Also during his time as attorney general, Chandler recovered $45 million in charitable assets from one of Kentucky's largest insurance companies when it converted from non-profit to for-profit status.
+This $45 million provided the endowment for the Foundation for a Healthy Kentucky, which many years later Chandler headed.

 U.S. House of Representatives

 Chandler represented the Sixth Congressional District of Kentucky in the United States House of Representatives since a special election in 2004 until 2013.
-Although Chandler is a Democrat, the Sixth Congressional District strongly leans Republican, rated by Charlie Cook in his Cook Partisan Voting Index as "R + 7," meaning a generic Republican running against a generic Democrat would win by 7 points more than he would nationally.
+Although Chandler is a Democrat, the Sixth Congressional District leans Republican, rated by Charlie Cook in his Cook Partisan Voting Index as "R + 9," meaning a generic Republican running against a generic Democrat would win by 9 points more than he would nationally.

 He is a moderate to conservative Democrat and in its 2010 vote rankings, National Journal rated Chandler as being the ideological center of the House of Representatives.
 Although Chandler is a Democrat and has supported many Democratic bills including supporting healthcare for children through the SCHIP law and the Recovery Act, he has also voted against some large pieces of Democratic-led legislation including the Wall Street Bailout and the Affordable Care Act.

 Chandler was a member of the Blue Dog Coalition, a fiscally conservative Democratic caucus.
 This caucus is generally composed of Democrats serving Republican leaning congressional districts.
 He served as the chair of the national Blue Dog Task Force on Oversight and Regulatory Review.
 According to the website, this taskforce "The Task Force on Oversight and Regulatory Review is responsible for taking a look at the nearly 8,000 regulations issued annually by the federal government and for analyzing these new rules to ensure Congressional intent is appropriately followed.
 Under the leadership of Chair Ben Chandler (KY-06) and Vice-Chair Tim Holden (PA-17), the Task Force monitors implementation efforts, identifies overly burdensome regulations and seeks to modify rules problematic to job creation."